 Multivariate cluster analysis of (brain, leukemia, lymphoma) incidence rates (adjusted for age and sex) for 2000-2010 in Florida.

 One of the Foundation’s key interests is in environmental risk factors for childhood cancers.
 As such, one priority for research funds will be to support the design of innovative environmental studies of cancer etiology, including spatial and occupational cluster analyses to identify previously undiscovered risk factors for pediatric cancers.
-Other research priorities will be determined in consultation with the scientific panel in consideration of current knowledge gaps.

 The interest in geospatial analyses is stimulated in part by five studies published recently by the American Statistical Association, the nation’s leading professional association for statisticians (see the full papers under Scientific Research).
 Of note, in those studies the incidence of pediatric brain cancer, leukemia and lymphoma between 2000 and 2010 in the region of southern Florida close to Lake Okeechobee and Miami (see map) was observed to be 35% to 52% higher than in other parts of Florida.